What is Group Exemption?

 Yes, each subordinate must obtain an EIN — even if they have no employees.

 What is the process for obtaining a group exemption letter?
+(Currently paused by the IRS)

 The process for obtaining group exemption varies depending on the type of central organization and whether the central organization has already obtained tax-exempt status.